Watch in 4K HDR

 All devices must support HDMI 2.0 and HDCP 2.2 (your TV, media player, audio/video receiver, cables, adapters, and any other connected devices).

-If you have the above requirements, HBO Max should automatically play Wonder Woman 1984 in 4K HDR.
+If you have the above requirements and the title is available in 4K, HBO Max should automatically play the title in 4K HDR.
 HBO Max automatically adjusts the video quality based on your network bandwidth and connection speed (you can't manually adjust the resolution in HBO Max).

-If Wonder Woman 1984 doesn't appear to play in 4K HDR with Dolby Atmos, here are a few things you can try:
+If the title doesn't appear to play in 4K HDR with Dolby Atmos, here are a few things you can try:

 Step 1: Check your devices